 On the day of the battle, Nandisena assembled his troops atop a mountain and told them the way to victory was for them to throw themselves off the cliff, sacrificing their lives for their king.
 As the men charged forth to do so, Nandisena stopped them and said it was only a test of their bravery and loyalty.
 Then he led them to the battlefield filled with confidence.
 The two kings faced off, their respective guardian spirits, visible only to themselves, standing in front of them.
 At this time, Nandisena told King Assaka to jump off his horse and strike the white bull with his spear, and the soldiers ran to join this attack.
 With his white bull guardian dead, King Kalinga cursed the Bodhisatta, who he assumed had lied about the outcome, and fled in fear.

-Nandisena sent a message to King Kalinga telling him that if he did not want another defeat, he should send a dowry for the four daughters promptly.
+Nandisena sent a message to King Kalinga telling him that if he did not want another defeat, he should send a bride-price for the four daughters promptly.
 King Kalinga did so, and from then on the two kings lived together peacefully.

 In the Lifetime of the Buddha

-Later, when the Buddha heard some disciples discussing how Sariputta had converted the women, he told them this story so they knew that in the past Sariputta had also taken in these four women following a victory.
+Later, when the Buddha heard some of his disciples discussing how Sariputta had converted the women, he told them this story so they knew that in the past Sariputta had also taken in these four women following a victory.